 A schedule agreed upon by both a borrower and a lender regarding repayment of a loan.
-Changing repayment plans is a good way to manage your loan debt when your financial circumstances chang.
-For example, borrowers can usually lower their regular monthly payment amount by changing to another repayment plan, if eligible, that has a longer term in which to repay the loan.
+Changing repayment plans is a good way to manage your loan debt when your financial circumstances change to be less favorable.
+For example, borrowers can usually lower their monthly payment by changing to another repayment plan, if eligible, that has a longer term in which to repay the loan.
+There are no penalties for changing repayment plans.